Prepared Remarks by Richard Cordray

 Thank you so much for inviting me to be with you today.
 I think we share many of the same principles because like you, I am here to serve the people and to help ensure that the consumer financial markets actually work for them.
 Like CUNA, the Consumer Bureau came along in a period of tumultuous finances, even though we were born nearly a century after you.
 Rooted in the idea of serving the middle class through economic democracy, credit unions are unique in the financial world – rarely do you find a financial institution that clearly and emphatically says it is not working for a profit.

 You are people helping people by providing high quality financial services to your members.
 Like the Bureau, you value financial education.
 I know that some credit unions run a “Mortgage School” so their members can fully understand the process of obtaining a mortgage and becoming a homeowner.
 I applaud you for those efforts and wish more financial institutions would follow your example.
 With tens of millions of members and thousands of credit unions in this nation alone, you are indeed fulfilling your mission of service.

 At the Bureau, we have been working with one of the largest credit unions in the country, the Pentagon Federal Credit Union, to pilot a prototype credit card agreement.
-As part of our Know Before You Owe campaign, we released a simplified that is short, written in plain language, and explains key features up front.
+As part of our Know Before You Owe campaign, we released a simplified agreement that is short, written in plain language, and explains key features up front.
 The Pentagon Federal Credit Union has one million members and 350,000 cardholders, so we are very pleased to be running our pilot program with them.